slembcke/slembcke.github.io/_posts/2021-08-04-SuperFastHardShadows.md

 quad_vertex[3] = float4(endpoint[1] - light_position, 0, 0)
 ```

-3D graphics APIs support homogenous coordinates natively, although 2D graphics APIs generally do not.
+3D graphics APIs support homogeneous coordinates natively, although 2D graphics APIs generally do not.
 You can always fall back to the finite projection code above if needed.

 # GPU Accelerated Shadows

 The biggest CPU cost you'll run into when rendering shadows is setting up the geometry for all the shadow quads.
 If you have 1000 shadow segments and 10 lights, you'll need to calculate and submit 10,000 quads.
 While that's not a lot, you can see how quickly it can add up.
-Ideally what you want to do is to just copy the shadow data once to the GPU one and reuse it for all the lights.
+Ideally what you want to do is to just copy the shadow data once to the GPU and reuse the same buffer for all the lights.

 ```
 // On the CPU, pack the quad data similarly to before, but as float3.